 A built-in oven gives you more flexibility with your kitchen layout – the oven doesn't have to go under the cooktop and can either fit in a wall or under a bench at a height that suits you.
 You can choose a standard size of 60cm, but extra-wide models are also available, ranging from 70–90cm.
 There's even the option of a double oven.

-- For information about what to consider check our buying guide.
+- For information about what to consider check our ovens buying guide.

-- To see which ovens perform best, take a look at our built-in oven reviews.
+- To see which ovens perform best, take a look at our wall oven reviews.

 Freestanding ovens (combination of oven and cooktop)